 |Type of teeth||Function|

-The structure of tooth consists of three parts- crown, neck, and root.
-The exposed part of the tooth is called the crown, the region where it is covered with gums is known as neck and root is embedded in the socket of the jaw bone.
+The structure of the tooth is made up of three parts- the crown, neck, and root.
+The exposed part of the tooth is called the crown, the region where it is covered with gums is known as neck and root is embedded in the socket of the jaw bone (Thecodont).

-It forms the common passage for food and air.
+It is the common passage for food and air.
 Epiglottis prevents the entry of food into the windpipe.

 It is a muscular tube through which small bolus of food passes from the mouth to the stomach.
-It is sharply bent at the point at which it meets the stomach.
-This prevents the backward movement of food from the stomach into it.
-Food in the digestive tract moves by an involuntary movement of alternate contraction and relaxation of muscles called peristalsis.
+The gastro-oesophageal sphincter controls the movement of food into the stomach.

-- Cardiac part– It is so called because it is present close to the heart.
-The opening of the esophagus to the stomach is regulated by the cardiac sphincter.
+- Cardiac part– It is present close to the heart.
+The opening of the oesophagus to the stomach is regulated by the gastro-oesophageal sphincter.

 - Fundus– It is dome-shaped and is usually filled with air.

-- Body– This is the main part of the stomach.
+- Pyloric- It opens in the first part of the small intestine, duodenum.
 The opening of the stomach into the small intestine is regulated by the pyloric sphincter.

 It is the longest part of the alimentary canal and comprises three parts- Duodenum, Jejunum, and Ileum.

-- Jejunum– Middle part of small intestine with thick walls and more vasculature.
+- Jejunum– Middle part of the small intestine.

-The small intestine leads into the large intestine which has three parts- Caecum, Colon, and Rectum.
+The small intestine leads into the large intestine.
+It has three parts- Caecum, Colon, and Rectum.

-- Colon– It is divided into four regions- transverse colon, sigmoid colon ascending colon and descending colon.
+- Colon– It is divided into four regions- ascending, transverse, sigmoid and descending.

 - Rectum– It opens into the anus.

-To learn more about Alimentary Canal and Human Digestive System, visit BYJU’S.
+To learn more about the Alimentary Canal and Human Digestive System, visit BYJU’S.